neo4j-field/neo4j-terraform-deployment/README.md

 ./main.tf           <-- Terraform file that contains the infrastruture deployment instructions (Infrastruture and Neo4j configs are parameterised and will be passed through the `variable.tf` file)
 ./provider.tf       <-- Terraform file that contains cloud provider and project information ./variables.tf      <-- Terraform file that contains all the input variables that is required by the `main.tf` file to deploy the infrastruture and Neo4j
+./terraform.tfvars  <-- Terraform variables files that contains values to pass to the script.
+Overrode default values defined in variables.tf.
+See terraform.tfvars_sample
 ./assets            <-- All packages used in the deployment will be stored in this folder to reduce external dependencies ./assets/database   <-- Folder contains Neo4j DB tar file (will exist depending on the deployment template) ./assets/licenses   <-- Folder contains License files (will exist depending on the deployment template)